 Next, you need to install and activate the Cloudflare plugin and configure APO on Cloudflare.
 Follow the instructions in this Coywolf News article to do that.

 After that, if you’ve done everything correctly, you’ll be able to access your site using the domain you set up.
-For me, that domain was henshaw.net and you can access it right now.
-That site is hosted on the Mac mini in my home office and delivered using Cloudflare’s APO.

 The benefits of self-hosting with Cloudflare’s APO